jwheelo1/ECEN4763Assignment8/sort/hybridsort/README.md

 # Hybrid Sort

-A hybrid sort is the algorithm that combines two or more sorting algorithms to eventually sort a single array in the increasing or decreasing order.
-In this case, you will be implementing TimSort which combines together Merge Sort and Insertion Sort.
+A hybrid sort is the algorithm that combines two or more sorting algorithms to eventually sort a single array in an increasing or decreasing order.
+In this assignment, you will be implementing TimSort which combines together Merge Sort and Insertion Sort.
 TimSort is used as the default sorting algorithm in many programming languages, including python.

 TimSort performs insertion sort on runs of a given size, in our case 32.